Future Imagery Architecture: Technological innovations

 Another key component of FIA was to launch and orbit at least 10 satellites, which would provide a 2.5 times higher cadence of viewing opportunities than the previous EOI constellation.

-Radar Imaging
+Radar imaging

 The radar imaging system was specified to provide better image quality than previous system by employing a very strong radar signal.
+Images by an amateur astronomer hint at an antenna diameter of roughly 12 m.

 Launches

 The first operational FIA Radar satellite, USA-215 or NROL-41, was launched on 21 September 2010.
 It is in a retrograde 1100 × 1105 km orbit inclined by 123 degrees, an orbital configuration indicating it is an SAR satellite.
 On 3 April 2012, a second satellite, USA-234 or NROL-25, was launched into a similar orbit.

 The earlier USA-193 satellite, launched in 2006, is believed to have been a technology demonstration satellite intended to test and develop systems for the FIA radar programme.
 However, it failed immediately after launch, and was subsequently destroyed by a missile.